baopham/vundle-cli/README.md

 Available commands:

-* `rm` remove a bundle
+* `rm` remove a plugin
-* `list` list all installed bundles
+* `list` list all installed plugins
-* `find` find an installed bundle
+* `find` find an installed plugin
-* `clean` clean up unused bundle related files
+* `clean` clean up unused plugin related files

-`rm` will remove the line `Bundle bundle_name` in your `.vimrc`, delete the configuration file for this bundle in the specified settings directory, and the bundle folder.
+`rm` will remove the line `Bundle plugin_name` or `Plugin plugin_name` in your `.vimrc`, delete the configuration file for this plugin in the specified settings directory, and the plugin folder.
 Before anything is deleted, the command will prompt you for confirmation unless the `--force` switch is on.

-I built this so that it's quicker to uninstall a bundle with my particular [vim setup](https://github.com/baopham/vim)
+I built this so that it's quicker to uninstall a plugin with my particular [vim setup](https://github.com/baopham/vim)

 ## Installation